Utilizing the PDCA Methodology in Work Planning

 In the previous articles, we looked at what type of analysis to use to evaluate the effectiveness of the PMs and if they are cost effective.
 Once the PMs have been optimized to ensure they are addressing the right

 Would you spend $100 every week to prevent a possible issue that will result in a loss of $10?
 Probably not, so why is that we do that with our maintenance programs every single day?
-Often, PM and PdM activities are put into place without any thought to the economic impact of the
+Often,

 There has been much discussion (and often debate) around the P-F curve.
 The P-F curve illustrates the relationship between the warning signs that are detectable by various technology or methods and the progression of the failure.
-What is often not discussed and overlooked, is what happens before the
+What is often not discussed and overlooked, is what happens before the equipment starts to deteriorate.

 Ask a question or send along a comment.